Ethereum-ERD/dev-upgradeable/README.md

 ERD is a decentralized protocol that allows Ether/LSD(Liquid Staking Derivatives) holders to obtain maximum liquidity against their collateral with paying low interest.
-After locking up ETH/wrapper ETH as collateral in a smart contract and creating an individual position called a "trove", the user can get instant liquidity by minting EUSD, a USD-pegged stablecoin.
+After locking up ETH/wrapper ETH as collateral in a smart contract and creating an individual position called a "trove", the user can get instant liquidity by minting USDE, a USD-pegged stablecoin.
 Each trove is required to be collateralized at a minimum of 110%.
-Any owner of EUSD can redeem their stablecoins for the underlying collateral at any time.
+Any owner of USDE can redeem their stablecoins for the underlying collateral at any time.
 The redemption mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value of USD 1.

 An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution